Epoch-Mengying/SI507_Final_Project/README.md

 ## Outcome

+We will get information on 40 best restaurants in Ann Arbor ordered by some sorting function by Yelp(taking both review counts and ratings into account), plus the corresponding 3 review extracts for each restaurant we retrieved.

 ### CSV files

 There are two csv files that contain the information we have gained.
 Each csv's column names are provided below.